SINTEF-AppliedCompSci/MRST/readMes/chemModel_computeActivities.md

 ~~~~

 adds the field "activities" to state.
 Activity values can be retrieved using
-chem.getProps with 'a' prepended to the speices name.
+chem.getProps with 'a' prepended to the species name.

+## REQUIRED PARAMETERS

+### state

+The state structure produced by chem.initstate.
+Must have the field "components."

 ## OUTPUT

 ### state

-state.activities includes the activites of aqueous species in units of mol/meter^3.
+state.activities includes the activities of aqueous species in units of mol/meter^3.

 ## EXAMPLE